Ivez-00/BSC/README.md

 # BSC

-a fine tuner for magisk audio mods from : https://github.com/reiryuki
+a fine tuner for Device's Stock/In-Built Dolby Atmos and magisk audio mods from : https://github.com/reiryuki